leapmotion/os-controls/src/components/library/README.md

   * TODO: examine API docs for closure

 VertexBuffer (rename to Leap::GL::VertexBuffer)
-- This is an abstraction completely on top of Buffer and VertexAttribute, so it doesn't call OpenGL directly.
+- This is an abstraction completely on top of BufferObject and VertexAttribute, so it doesn't call OpenGL directly.
 - TODO: examine API docs for closure

 RenderBuffer (rename to Leap::GL::RenderBuffer)